jojje/vaimm/README.md

 Example: `vaimm list-backends --help`

 To use any of the commands, you have to specify where the VAI model JSON files are.
-For windows users, the default (shown above) should be the correct location for most folks.
-For Mac and Linux users, you'll have to specify the path explicitly.
+The program will check the default locations for windows, macos and linux, and show what it deduced to be the location dynamically in the help message If you're not using a standard location, you'll be required to specify the location yourself.

 Example: `vaimm --json-dir /opt/TopazVideoAIBETA/models list-backends`